-First & Second Year Experience (FYE)
+First & Second Year Experience (FSYE)

-The First & Second Year Experience Office at Houston Baptist University strives to help students identify the many ways in which they can be successful both personally and academically during their first year of college and beyond.
-The Office plans programs to help students develop a good foundation for learning, as well as leadership and involvement opportunities.
-The FYE Office is responsible for first year programming, including Welcome Days, the Freshman Council, Peer Mentoring, Parent & Family relations and second year programming.
+As part of the Office of Student Involvement, First & Second Year Experience at Houston Baptist University strives to help students identify the many ways in which they can be successful both personally and academically during their first year of college and beyond.
+FSYE plans programs to help students develop a good foundation for learning, as well as leadership and involvement opportunities.
+The FSYE is responsible for first year programming, including Welcome Days, the Freshman Council, Peer Mentoring, Parent & Family relations and second year programming.